IBM-Bluemix-Docs/containers/cs_clusters.md

 Shared nodes are usually cheaper than dedicated nodes because the costs for the underlying hardware are shared among multiple customers.
 However, when you decide between shared and dedicated nodes, you might want to check with your legal department to discuss the level of infrastructure isolation and compliance that your app environment requires.

 When you create a free cluster, your worker node is automatically provisioned as a shared node in the IBM Cloud infrastructure (SoftLayer) account.

+### VLAN connection for worker nodes
+{: #worker_vlan_connection}

+When you create a cluster, every cluster is automatically connected to a VLAN from your IBM Cloud infrastructure (SoftLayer) account.
+A VLAN configures a group of worker nodes and pods as if they were attached to the same physical wire.
+The private VLAN determines the private IP address that is assigned to a worker node during cluster creation, and the public VLAN determines the public IP address that is assigned to a worker node during cluster creation.

+For lite clusters, the cluster's worker nodes are automatically connected to a public VLAN and to a private VLAN by default during cluster creation.
+For standard clusters, you can either connect your worker nodes to both a public VLAN and a private VLAN, or to a private VLAN only.
+If you want to connect your worker nodes to a private VLAN only, you can designate a private VLAN ID during cluster creation.
+If you choose to connect your worker nodes to a private VLAN only, you must you configure an alternative solution.
+For example, you can configure a Vyatta to pass traffic from the private VLAN worker nodes to the Kubernetes master.
+See "Configure the private VLAN using the CLI" in the [IBM Cloud infrastructure (SoftLayer) documentation](https://knowledgelayer.softlayer.com/procedure/basic-configuration-vyatta) for more information.

 ### Worker node memory limits
 {: #resource_limit_node}